Atomox/ExampleCode/Tutorials/docker.readme.md

 This tells it to run the `/bin/bash` command on the container.
 Packages without bash may need to run: `docker exec -it [CONTAINER_NAME] /bin/sh` instead, to get a shell.

+## Notes on Exposing ports
+Ports are how applications expose themselves to be reached by the outside world.
+This is a Linux/Operating Systems concept, not a Docker one.
+Docker just allows you to declair where your containers are looking for their ports.

+You can tell Docker which ports to expose inside of the container, as well as where to expose them *outside* the container.
+By default, you probably only wanna expose them inside the container, since all containers inside the same docker-compose system will know where these ports are. *By not exposing the outside port number, your system will be more secure,* although it is handy for local development.
+One example would be allowing Sequel Pro to connect connect to your MySQL container.

 # Appendix